Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Arrangement fees

-Other costs to factor in
+Other costs

 Closed bridging loans with bad credit

-Adverse credit types that can be considered
+Adverse credit that may be considered

-• Missed payments or defaults (historic or recent)
+• Missed payments and defaults

-• CCJs (County Court Judgements)
+• CCJs

-• IVAs and previous bankruptcy (subject to discharge)
+• IVAs and historic bankruptcy

-• Low credit score without specific adverse events
+• Low credit score

-• Complex or non-standard income profiles
+• Complex income profile

 What lenders focus on instead

-• Security quality — standard, liquid, well-evidenced property
+• Security quality

 Related: bridging loans for bad credit.